Walker-Industries-RnD/NPCScript---ChatML-Based-Game-Training-For-AI-Volume-1/README.md

 PLEASE feel free to do so!

 8. #### Where are the Python Results stored?
-They are saved to the Downloads Folder as "TicTacToeTraining" and "DimensionalDomination".
+They are saved to the Documents Folder as "TicTacToeTraining" and "DimensionalDomination", both are .txt files.

 <br />